redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 | 0             | -0.15            |
 | 1+            | 0.0              |

-- Jurisdiction Strength: The tiering of legal jurisdictions from Tier 1 (strongest) to Tier 4 (weakest), where the input utilized is the strongest regulatory jurisdiction as per Credora’s Regulatory Jurisdiction Index Ranking.
+- Jurisdiction Strength: The tiering of legal jurisdictions from Tier 1 (strongest) to Tier 4 (weakest), where the input utilized is the strongest regulatory jurisdiction as per Credora's Regulatory Jurisdiction Index Ranking.

 | Jurisdiction Tier               | Notch Adjustment |
 | ------------------------------- | ---------------- |